Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 It's difficult to find reasonable criticisms of the Ninja.
 Most three-star reviews on Amazon and Walmart are to do with third-party shipping rather than anything to do with the Combi.
 The only other complaint that I could see was cleaning.
 Whilst I found it easy to clean, lots of people didn't like having to wait to clean theirs.
 The hotplate stays warm for a while, so you need to wait for it to cool.
 It came up in multiple reviews, so it's obviously a concern, but you also can't clean a normal oven when it's hot, so this possibly shouldn't be made into a criticism of the Combi.

 The only other word of warning that came from the reviews was that the Combi can get hot, especially on your countertop.
-If yours isn't a heatproof material, it's worth investing in some sort of trivets or plate that can lift your Combi off direct heat, because it could damage the surface if you use it consistently at high temperatures.
+If yours isn't a heatproof material, it's worth investing in some sort of trivet, like this heat-proof mat from Amazon.

 How does it compare?

-If you need an appliance to help you make speedy meals, quick snacks, and help you with all your baking extras, you're in good hands with the Combi.
-I'm always baking and cooking in the kitchen, so this very quickly slotted in as my sidekick.
+If you need an energy-saving appliance to help you make speedy meals, roast dinners, toasted snacks, and help with all your baking extras, you're in good hands with the Ninja Combi.
+I'm always cooking in the kitchen, so this very quickly slotted in as my sidekick.
+I barely use my oven anymore.
 I don't quite know what I would do without it now.

 Sign up to the Homes & Gardens newsletter